catmaid/CATMAID/sphinx-doc/source/alternative_install.rst

 .. _alternative-install:

-Setting up Nginx for CATMAID
+Setting Up Nginx for CATMAID
 ============================

 Of course, using Apache and its WSGI module (mod_wsgi) is not the only